Manually dialing out to a participant from a conference

 - Select Call in.

-The call is placed from the VMR to the participant and they will appear in the participant list with a green line under their name while their endpoint is ringing.
+The call is placed from the conference to the participant and they will appear in the participant list with a green line under their name while their endpoint is ringing.
 If and when the participant answers the call they will join the conference; if they do not answer, or do not accept the call, they will disappear from the participant list.